SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 We use Buffer for our clients, and I use it for my personal account.

-### Using Buffer in the Workplace
+### Using Buffer in the Workplace:

-* Schedule social media posts
+* Schedule social media posts.
-* Track new feeds of things
+* Track new feeds of things.
-* All you analytics in one place
+* All your analytics in one place.
-* easily integrate your own short URL for your links(i.e. skymse.com)
+* Easily integrate your own short URL for your links(i.e. skymse.com).
 * The mobile app makes scheduling on the go super easy.

 ### What's new in Buffer 2018?

 You can now post to instagram automatically!
 (Previously you could only schedule reminders to post).
-You can also now add emojis straight from buffer.
+Now, you can also add emojis straight from buffer.

 #### What you might not like